hackecTim/SmartCodeEditor/README.md

   ├── clangd
   ├── Eclipse JDT Language Server
   ├── lsyncd / rsync
-  ├── /workspace
+  ├── /workspace      # LSP working directory
-  └── /algator-root
+  └── /target-root    # synchronisation target directory
 ```

 The browser communicates with the Docker bridge through WebSocket connections.
 The bridge forwards LSP JSON-RPC messages to `clangd` or `jdtls`.

 Source files are staged in `/workspace`, which is the main LSP working directory.
-When synchronisation is enabled, changes can be copied from `/workspace` to `/algator-root`.
+When synchronisation is enabled, `lsyncd` watches `/workspace` or a selected subfolder and synchronises changes to `/target-root`.

 ---